ViCCo-Group/thingsvision/README.md

 )
 ```

 Now all that is left is to extract the image features and store them on disk!
-Here we're extracting features from the image encoder layer (`visual`), but if you don't know which modules are available for a given model, just call `extractor.show_model()` to print all the modules.
+Here we're extracting features from the image encoder module of CLIP (`visual`), but if you don't know which modules are available for a given model, just call `extractor.show_model()` to print all the modules.

 ```python
 module_name = 'visual'